English Americans: Language

 Percentage of Americans aged 5+ speaking English at home in each Public Usage Microdata Area (PUMA) of the fifty states, the District of Columbia, and Puerto Rico.

 English is the most commonly spoken language in the U.S., where it is estimated that two thirds of all native speakers of English live.
 The American English dialect developed from English colonization.
 It serves as the de facto official language, the language in which government business is carried out.
 According to the 1990 census, 94% of the U.S. population speak only English.

 Adding those who speak English "well" or "very well" brings this figure to 96%.
 Only 0.8% speak no English at all as compared with 3.6% in 1890.
-American English differs from British English in a number of ways, the most striking being in terms of pronunciation (for example, American English retains the pronunciation of the letter "R" after vowels, unlike standard British English, though it still can be heard in several regional dialects in England) and spelling (one example is the "u" in words such as color, favor (US) vs colour, favour (UK)).
+American English differs from British English in a number of ways, the most striking being in terms of pronunciation (for example, standard American English is rhotic (with many regional exceptions: e.g., New York English, Boston English, New England English, and many Southern and AAVE dialects), whereas standard British English is nonrhotic (with many exceptions: e.g., West Country English, Blackburn English) and spelling (one example is the "u" in words such as color, favor (US) vs colour, favour (UK)).
 Less obvious differences are present in grammar and vocabulary.
 The differences are rarely a barrier to effective communication between American English and British English speakers, but there are certainly enough differences to cause occasional misunderstandings, usually surrounding slang or dialect differences.

 Conversely, some lexical items often thought to be Americanisms actually have their origin in England, either falling out of use there or being restricted to specific dialects in England.
 Such items include all out ("entirely"), cattail ("bullrush"), crib ("child's bed"), daddy long legs ("cranefly"), homecoming ("return"), rumpus ("tumult"), which are recorded in Northern and Midland English dialects as late as the 19th century.

 Some states, like California, have amended their constitutions to make English the only official language, but in practice, this only means that official government documents must at least be in English, and does not mean that they should be exclusively available only in English.
 For example, the standard California Class C driver's license examination is available in 32 different languages.